usaid-cs/yesterday-i-learned/cs.md

 Heuristically determine if something is in a set, being correct most of the time.

 - Uses less space than full search

+### Greedy approach

+> A greedy algorithm follows [the] problem solving approach of making the locally optimal choice at each stage, with the hope of finding a global optimum.

+In each iteration, the algorithm makes a choice that maximises the result.

+It doesn't always solve your problem, but that's what greedy is.

 ## Clustering